Updated: 18 September 2017

 In general, we view an exit from the EU as unlikely to have a significant short-term impact on how LR provides services to clients.
 However, given the extent of the uncertainty about how the process will unfold, we will continue to follow events and keep our clients updated on our view and plans.

-The UK Brexit Bill has now passed through Parliament and Article 50 was triggered as of 29 March.
-Since the referendum in June 2016, the UK has installed a new government, created a Brexit department, and is forming a strategy on how to exit the EU.
-LR’s specific Brexit Committee, formed soon after the vote last year, continues to focus on the plans and actions we need to put in place to ensure any impacts on our clients are minimised and managed.
+LR’s Brexit Committee, formed soon after the EU referendum last year, continues to closely monitor the UK’s exit negotiations and focus on the plans and actions we have put in place to ensure any impacts on our clients are minimised and managed.

 We want to reassure our clients that, whatever the outcome of the Brexit negotiations, LR is a robust and resilient business that benefits from a global footprint, and is, therefore, in a good position to deal with the results and emerge strongly.

 It is important to note that, until the UK government formally exits the EU (some two years from the date that Article 50 was triggered) our business will carry on as normal.